awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-dedicatedmasternodes.md

 1. Having five dedicated master nodes works as well as three and allows you to lose two nodes while maintaining a quorum, but because only one dedicated master node is active at any given time, this configuration means paying for four idle nodes\.
 Many customers find this level of failover protection excessive\.

 **Note**
-If your cluster does not have does not have the necessary quorum to elect a new master node, write *and* read requests to the cluster both fail\.
+If your cluster does not have the necessary quorum to elect a new master node, write *and* read requests to the cluster both fail\.
 This behavior differs from the Elasticsearch default\.

 Dedicated master nodes perform the following cluster management tasks:
 + Track all nodes in the cluster